francescobozzo/asa_project/report/03-problem-analysis.md

-\newpage
-# Problem Analysis
+# Problem Analysis {#sec:problem-analysis}
-Qui spiegerei le varie macroaree su cui abbiamo operato (senza spiegare le soluzioni adottate):

-- decay stimato
-- propabilistic model
-- parcel value discounted
-- replan
-- cache
+Given the complexity of the environment several solutions have been implemented to overcome different difficulties and challenges.

-## Manhattan distance
+## Manhattan distance {#sec:manhattan-distance}
 The *Manhattan distance* is function that can provide a quick estimation of the distance between two points.

 $$